Townhouse: United States and Canada

+United Kingdom

 In the United Kingdom, most townhouses are terraced.
 Only a small minority of them, generally the largest, were detached, but even aristocrats whose country houses had grounds of hundreds or thousands of acres often lived in terraced houses in town.
 For example, the Duke of Norfolk owned Arundel Castle in the country, while his London house, Norfolk House, was a terraced house in St James's Square over 100 ft wide.